Award-Winning Legal Representation

-When both parties mutually agree on all terms of the divorce, such as division of property and debt, spousal support, and child custody without trial through written settlement agreements, then this type of divorce is considered uncontested.
+This type of divorce is uncontested when both parties mutually agree on terms such as division of property and debt, spousal support, and child custody without trial through written settlement agreements.

 Even though uncontested divorce is typically much faster, less expensive, and less stressful process, it may be mandatory for a short uncontested hearing to be held in court.
 Some courts need to review and approve the agreements after a brief testimony of one or both parties, while some courts only require an affidavit to be submitted without a hearing.

 A contested divorce is the more complicated and the average form of divorce if both parties cannot agree on one or many issues.
 Since the spouses cannot resolve their issues amicably, they end up in court, where a judge makes these decisions.

-The reason why this type of divorce is more costly than the uncontested option is because it takes a longer amount of time to complete.
-Most lawyers require a retention fee prior to beginning a contentious divorce battle.
+Unfortunately, these proceedings take much longer to complete, are more expensive than an uncontested divorce, and involve tremendous stress.
+This type is more costly than the uncontested option because it takes a more extended amount of time to complete.
+Most lawyers require a retention fee before beginning a contentious battle.

-The amount is based on how complex the separation is and what the spouses are arguing and fighting over.
-Another use of lawyers is because both sides will have a series of settlement conferences in court, in order to resolve their issues.
+Base the amount on how complex the separation is and the spouses arguing and fighting over it.
+Another use of lawyers is because both sides will have a series of settlement conferences in court to resolve their issues.

-Whether this is your first divorce, second or third, it can be difficult not to act out of fear, anger, or sadness.
-Regardless of whether or not you were the one who initiated the divorce, it can feel almost like the death of a loved one.
+Whether this is your first, second or third, it can be difficult not to act out of fear, anger, or sadness.
+Regardless of whether or not you were the one who initiated the petition, it can feel almost like the death of a loved one.